zomia-bootcamp/Promises/README.md

 ### Expirement

-Open [prom.js](./expirement/prom.js), and follow the instructions.
+Open [prom.js](./experiment/prom.js), and follow the instructions.

 ---

 In typical promise consumption, we don't know beforehand if a promise will successfully resolve or encounter an error.
 Therefore, we need to handle both scenarios by providing logic for each case.

-To handle both the success and failure outcomes of a promise, we can use the `.then()` method and pass two separate callback functions: one for success (resolve) and one for failure (reject).
+To handle both the success and failure outcomes of a promise, we can use the `.catch()` method and pass a separate callback functions for failure (reject).